 The Jeffrey L. Ponsky Master Educator in Endoscopy Award was presented to Frederick L. Greene, MD, during the 6th Annual Awards Luncheon held in San Diego, California, on March 7, 2012.
 The Ponsky Flexible Endoscopy Research Fund was established by the Foundation in 2007 as a tribute to Dr. Jeffrey Ponsky for his outstanding contributions to endoscopy and surgical education, and also as a demonstration of gratitude for his profound influence in so many careers.
 The Master Educator award recognizes Dr. Green as a distinguished SAGES leader who exemplifies Dr. Ponsky’s visionary leadership spirit and his dedication to the development and teaching of surgical endoscopy.
 Dr. Greene’s body of written work over the span of his distinguished career includes 160 papers, 30 book chapters, and two textbooks relating to the use of laparoscopic surgery in the management of cancer patients.

 In honoring Dr. Greene, we take special pride in acknowledging him as a past President of the SAGES Foundation.
 He currently serves as a Director Emeritus in the Foundation.
 Also, as a founding member of SAGES, Dr. Greene has held several leadership roles in the organization, including serving as President in 1992.
 He was awarded the Distinguished Service Award by SAGES in 2004.
-Dr. Greene is currently Chairman of the Department of General Surgery and Director of Surgical Education at the Carolinas Medical Center in Charlotte, North Carolina, and Clinical Professor of Surgery at the University of North Carolina School of Medicine.
+Dr. Greene is currently Chairman of the Department of General Surgery and Director of Surgical Education at the Carolinas Medical Center in Charlotte, North Carolina, Clinical Professor of Surgery at the University of North Carolina School of Medicine and since 2023 is a medical advisor at Curahealth Hospitals and Pharmacy.
 He received his medical school training at the University of Virginia, completed a residency in surgery at Yale University School of Medicine, and was also an American Cancer Society clinical research fellow at Yale.